The project manager that runs Monte Carlo simulations of your team's workload. Ship dates you can trust, and plans you can change.

 Best case, most likely, worst case.
 Three numbers per ticket — the right trade-off between accuracy and busywork.
 If Orcha asks for something, it's because the simulation needs it.

-Run Orcha on your own infrastructure or use the hosted version.
+Open source.
+Self-hostable.
 Licensed under FSL-1.1-MIT — free to use, converts to MIT after two years.